TheTophatDemon/OU-GDA-Halloween-Jam-2021/README.md

 Vector art by Jerrod Burns, everything else by Xander.

 The "Spook Game" folder contains the unity project for the game.
+It consists of a randomly generated cavern maze that the player must go through finding keys, drilling through walls if necessary.
+However, something large and vicious lurks in the darkness.

 The original game code was made in the span of 3 (very busy college student) weeks.
 There have been several bug fixes and enhancements made since the game was initially released.